ryancheley/ryancheley/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Django Project that cann be found [here](https://www.stadiatracker.com)
+- 🔭 I’m currently working on a Django Project that can be found [here](https://www.stadiatracker.com)
 - 🌱 I’m currently learning about Django and Vim
 - 📫 How to reach me: @ryancheley on [Twitter](https://twitter.com/ryancheley)
 - 😄 Pronouns: he/him